Island Special Constabulary Force

-The Island Special Constabulary Force (ISCF) was the first reserve to the Jamaica Constabulary Force (JCF) until both forces got the green light to merge on 1 May 2014.
+The Island Special Constabulary Force (ISCF) was the first reserve to the Jamaica Constabulary Force (JCF) until both forces got the green light to merge in May 2014.
 Approximately fifty eight percent (58%) of the personnel were deployed in Kingston and St. Andrew.
 Establishment of the ISCF was 2,091 members, but the most current strength was 1,446.
 James Golding served as the last head of the Island Special Constabulary Force (ISCF).

+History

+The Island Special Constabulary Force was established in 1950 as part of the police auxiliary forces.
+It was organised on similar lines to the Jamaica Constabulary Force, with officers and sub-officers attached to each police division.
+It was considered the first police reserve of Jamaica and had 1,037 all ranks in 1960.
+The ISCF was led by a commandant, who was responsible to the commissioner of police, and each area had its own assistant commandant.
+Each police division was home to a company.